 Ok, so how to get around this?

-The only way to accurately perform aggregation across any segmentation of a metric like this is to have access to the most granular breakdown possible of the data.
+The only way to accurately perform data aggregation across any segmentation of a metric like this is to have access to the most granular breakdown possible of the data.
 This is rarely the case, at least not when it comes to advertising data.
 For our reach metric above, this would mean having access to data about each individual ad impression and to whom it was served.
 Very few advertising platforms allow access to this data.

 However, this does not mean metrics like these are useless.
 They are great for measuring what they’re designed to measure, but it’s paramount to be aware of their limitations when performing analysis.
-As long as I’m only letting the provider of the data do the aggregations (only letting Facebook aggregate reach and AdWords aggregate average position, for example) I’m all good, but as soon as I export the data and start doing my own calculations I must be aware that any aggregation of a metric like this will likely produce erroneous results.
+As long as I’m only letting the provider of the data do the data aggregations (only letting Facebook aggregate reach and AdWords aggregate average position, for example) I’m all good, but as soon as I export the data and start doing my own calculations I must be aware that any data aggregation of a metric like this will likely produce erroneous results.